pulp-platform/hwpe-doc/protocols.rst

 and in the reference implementation of HCI IPs.
 HCI-Core does not support bursts, but it supports in-order multiple outstanding transactions in a similar fashion to HWPE-MemDecoupled.
-Differently from HWPE-Mem, HCI-Core uses a two signal *handshake* but also includes an `lrdy` signal to support load backpressure on the response phase.
+Differently from HWPE-Mem, HCI-Core uses a two signal *handshake* on the request phase and a separate two signal *handshake* on the response phase (`r_valid` / `r_ready`), enabling load backpressure on the response.
+HCI-Core also carries an optional ID side channel (`id` / `r_id`) that can be used to distinguish in-flight transactions when traversing HCI interconnects, and an optional ECC side channel (see :ref:`hci_core_ecc`) to protect data and handshake signals.
 HCI-Core carries two phases, a *request* and a *response*.
 HCI-Core signals have parametric width; :numref:`hci_core_parameters` reports the parameters used by the HCI IPs; while :numref:`hci_core_signals` reports the signals